Via Inside Higher Ed

 Accessible higher education for refugees seemed impossible in the past.
 With just one percent of refugees attending university as reported by the UNHCR, the need for higher education among refugees had been substantial.

 In recent years, several American universities have stepped up to fill this gap in global education.
-At the Kibiza refugee camp in Rwanda, Kepler, a nonprofit organization, partners with several universities to bring higher education to refugees that live in the camp.
+At the Kiziba refugee camp in Rwanda, Kepler, a nonprofit organization, partners with several universities to bring higher education to refugees that live in the camp.

-The Kibiza refugee camp in Rwanda started in 1996, and has since been a home to refugees fleeing the civil war in the Democratic Republic of Congo.
+The Kiziba refugee camp in Rwanda started in 1996, and has since been a home to refugees fleeing the civil war in the Democratic Republic of Congo.
 Astonishingly, a few universities and organizations have been able to provide higher education opportunities to the Kibiza camp since its creation.

 The Ikea Foundation and Southern New Hampshire University first provided the camp with wireless connectivity and laptops.
 Soon after, a program to bring food to the students was initiated.

 In May of this year, EdPlus at Arizona State University announced their partnership with Kepler, and their plans to set up a pilot online course at the Kiziba camp.

 EdPlus and Kepler partnered together by creating the Borderless Opportunities for Learning and Development (BOLD) project, which is working towards finding new opportunities for accessible higher education for refugees.